brevzin/cpp_proposals/2561_operator_try/operator-try.md

 What if you assume that a `?` is a conditional operator and try to parse that until it fails, then back up and try again to parse a postfix `?` operator?
 Is that really a viable strategy?
 If we assume both `?`s are the beginning of a conditional, then that will eventually fail since we hit a `;` before a second `:` - but it's the outer `?` that failed, not the inner - do we retry the inner first (which would lead to the `res1` parse eventually) or the outer first (which would lead to the `res2` one)?

 Maybe this is doable with parsing heroics, but at some point I have to ask if it's worth it.

-Especially since we can just pick something else: `??`
+Another reason that a single `?` might not be a good idea, even if it were possible to parse, would be [optional chaining](#error-continuations).
+With that facility, if `o` were an `optional<string>`, `o?.size()` would be an `optional<size_t>` (that is either engaged with the original string's size, or empty).
+But if `o?` propagated the error, then `o?.size()` would itself be a valid expression that is a `size_t` (the string's size, and if we didn't have a string we would have returned).
+So if we want to support error continuations, we'd need distinct syntax for these cases.

+This paper proposes an alternative token that isn't valid in C++ today, requires no parsing heroics, and doesn't conflict with a potential optional chaining operator: `??`

 This is only one character longer, and just as questioning.
 It's easily unambiguous by virtue of not even being a valid token sequence today.
 But it's worth commenting further on this choice of syntax.